 Colson Hicks Eidson has a long history of fighting for the victims of aviation accidents and their family members.
 For over 40 years, our firm has helped plane crash victims obtain multimillion-dollar verdicts and settlements.
 As a result of our extensive knowledge of aviation laws in the United States as well as internationally, our law firm is well-equipped to handle all manner of aviation accidents, whether they involve small planes, commercial airlines, helicopters and even military aircrafts.

 One of the most common causes of aviation accidents is defective equipment, which falls, in part, under product liability law.
 These kinds of airplane accidents can be caused by defective design of the whole aircraft, improper maintenance and even the negligence of flight crews or airport workers.
-Our law firm litigated many high-profile aviation accident cases involving defective equipment that have resulted in substantial recoveries for our clients.
+Our law firm litigated many high-profile aviation accident cases involving defective equipment that has resulted in substantial recoveries for our clients.
 Below are a few examples of cases that our law firm handled:

 Chalk’s Ocean Airways Flight 101

 On December 19, 2005, Chalk’s Ocean Airways Flight 101 departed Fort Lauderdale, Florida on a course to Bimini, Bahamas.
 Near Miami Beach, Florida, witnesses reported white smoke coming out of the aircraft.
 Shortly after witnesses noticed the smoke, the airplane’s right wing separated from the plane.
 The aircraft crashed into Government Cut channel and sank, killing all 20 people on board.
 Shortly thereafter, the National Transportation Safety Board (NTSB) reported that the cause of the crash was metal fatigue.
 Airline officials knew about the damage to the right wing before takeoff, but they did nothing to fix it.
 This defect was the direct cause of the accident.